September 29 2014

 Solar Savings Tip 1: Energy efficient appliances – Unplug your appliances when they’re not in use – your TV, computer, microwave and even some washing machines have a ‘standby’ mode which means they’re still using energy even when they’re not in use.

 Solar Savings Tip 2: When you are generating solar, use it!
-Run your appliances in the day, harnessing the suns free energy then whatever is left, you can feed it back into the grid.
+Unless you are on an attractive PFIT or TFIT you should consider running your appliances in the day, harnessing the suns free energy then whatever is left, you can feed it back into the grid.

 Solar Savings Tip 3: Modern lighting solutions – Purchase LED lights now.
 They can make savings of up to 82% on regular lighting bills compared to 50w Halogens.
 Plus they have up to a 25 year lifespan meaning.
 No brainer.